An in-depth report on the causes, diagnosis, and treatment of non-Hodgkin's lymphoma.

 - In an autologous transplant, the marrow or blood cells used for replacement are taken from the patient.
 Autologous transplants are the most common type of transplant used for lymphoma.
 However, if the cancer has spread to the blood or bone marrow, there is some danger that these cells may contain tumor cells, and that the cancer can regrow.

 - In an allogeneic transplant, bone marrow or stem cells are taken from a donor.
 Siblings are the best donors.
 Only about 25% of transplants for NHL are the allogeneic type.
-Allogeneic transplants have increased risks for serious side effects and complications, including rejection of the donor stem cells by the immune system (a complication called graft-versus-host disease).
+Allogeneic transplants have increased risks for serious side effects and complications.
 Older patients who cannot tolerate the preparatory treatment required for a standard allogeneic transplant may be able to receive a non-myeloablative transplant ("mini-transplant"), which uses lower doses of chemotherapy and radiation.

 - The donor is usually given a drug called granulocyte colony-stimulating factor, or G-CSF (filgrastim, lenograstim, pegfilgrastim) to stimulate stem cell growth.